 The remit of the permanent full-time post holder will be to work within the multi–disciplinary team to provide and develop Gynaecology services to Practice Plus Group patients.

 The post holder will be required to perform gynaecological procedures on patients referred to Practice Plus Group Hospitals, working in accordance with the hospital’s protocols and working practices.
-This will include providing in and out-patient care for patients with common gynaecological problems such as menstrual disorders and urogynaecological symptoms on Practice Plus sites may be required.
+This will include providing out-patient and day-surgical care for patients with common gynaecological problems.

-Procedures such as:
+Day-case procedures such as:

-minor/intermediate procedures of the vagina, cervix, uterus, and fallopian tubes such as hysteroscopy, endometrial sampling, endometrial ablations, laparoscopy, tubal sterilizations, insertion/removal of MIRENAs etc
+minor/intermediate procedures of the vagina, cervix, uterus, and fallopian tubes such as diagnostic laparoscopy, hysteroscopy, endometrial sampling, endometrial ablations, tubal sterilizations, insertion/removal of MIRENAs etc

-Major procedures to include Vaginal Hysterectomy, Colporrhaphy, abdominal hysterectomy, TOT/TVT etc

 You will also need to demonstrate commitment to excellent teamwork with clinical colleagues, willingness to utilise and develop clinical care pathways in the overall management of patients and assist in improving these pathways over time, and a very positive attitude to dealing with patients.